mharen/mharen.github.io/blog/2010/2010-02-word-document-automation-with-net-4_27.md

 **Michael Haren said on 2010-02-27**

-Note: the finally{} cleanup code ought be enhanced with a call to something <a href="http://stackoverflow.com/questions/1907270/c-outlook-2007-com-interop-application-does-not-exit" rel="nofollow">like this</a>:
+Note: the finally{} cleanup code ought be enhanced with a call to something [like this](http://stackoverflow.com/questions/1907270/c-outlook-2007-com-interop-application-does-not-exit" rel="nofollow):

     private static void DisposeApp(Application WordApp)